 Clearing Phase: Knock down the harmful bacteria and yeast.
-Consider Ellagica (3 capsules 3x a day) and Zoiben (1/4 tsp 3x a day) for three days.
+Consider Ellagica (three capsules 3x a day) and Zoiben (1/4 tsp 3x a day) for three days.

-Rebuilding phase: take a quality multi-strain probiotic powder and 1/4 tsp of Panaceum in juice or water during meals three times a day for one week.
+Rebuilding phase: take a quality multi-strain probiotic powder and one capsule of Panaceum in juice or water during meals three times a day for one week.
 Consider taking supplemental butyric and caprylic acids as well.

 Ingredients: A proprietary blend of galactooligosaccharides, fructooligosacharides, pectin oligosaccharides, xyloligosaccharides, isomaltooligosaccharides, chitin oligosaccharides, chondroitin sulfate, fucoidan, ellagitannin and calcium tri-phosphate.

 You may wish to consider these as well…